udexon/DatongToken/Datong_Token_Overview.md

 Scenario IV: Direct Money Transfer using Bitcoin without Agents

 <img src="https://github.com/udexon/DatongToken/blob/master/pay_bch_direct.png" width=400>

+Describe the roles and functions of transactions, identity management and cryptography in each of Scenarios I II III IV.

+A transaction is defined as the transfer of an amount in currency CP by party A in country P to the equivalent in currency CQ for party B in country Q, minus commission fees.

+For now, we ignore the special cases where a legal person may own bank accounts in different countries, or a user may own more than one accounts of the same cryptocurrency.

 By comparing Scenarios I, II and III, we may conclude that Datong Token minimizes the costs of transactions for international money transfer, as well as enables a much greater number of people to act as money transfer agents.